Better experience in portrait mode.

 kapanlagi

 Kapanlagi.com - Batik is not just about patterns on fabric.
 In the hands of maestro Iwan Tirta, batik transformed into a cultural language, a symbol of elegance, and even a form of spirituality.
-But after the maestro passed away more than a decade ago, a big question arose: who is now keeping the flame of that heritage alive in the fast-moving fashion industry?
+But after the maestro passed away more than a decade ago, a big question arose: who is now keeping the flame of that heritage alive in the rapidly moving fashion industry?

 The name Iwan Tirta is not just famous.
 He is an institution.
-A visionary born in Blora on April 18, 1935, he not only created more than 10,000 batik patterns but also brought Indonesian batik to the world stage with glamorous, classic, and still relevant designs.
+A visionary born in Blora on April 18, 1935, he not only created more than 10,000 batik patterns but also brought Indonesian batik to the world stage through glamorous, classic, and still relevant designs.

 Now, that great legacy is continued by the team behind Iwan Tirta Private Collection.
 If in the past the name Iwan Tirta was always associated with one figure, now his role is replaced by collective work.

-1. No Longer a Creative Director
+1. No More Creative Director

 "Currently, there is no longer a role for a Creative Director," she said during an interview with FIMELA.
 "We have two senior designers who have been with us even before Era Soekamto joined."